Using the Bento

 The Weekly Bento is also a group experience.
 Every Sunday at 12pm EST, people gather on Zoom from around the world to set their priorities together.
 Sign up to join one of these sessions here.

 We call ourselves The Bento Society.
 We come from all over the world and every walk of life.
-We are retail workers and artists.
+There are retail workers and artists.
 Students and professors.
 CEOs and customer service workers.
 Health care workers and filmmakers.
 Scientists and Uber drivers.
 We're brought together by a commitment to be more than Now Me.

 The Bento Society’s thirty-year mission is to redefine what the world sees as valuable and in its self-interest.
 This starts with us as individuals.
 It will expand to the communities we're part of.
 And as society passes the baton to the next generation, the Bento will become the new default for how everyone sees self-interest.
 Different choices and outcomes will naturally result when it does.

 There's a ways to go yet.
 We've only just begun.
 If you'd like to join the Bento Society and our community, we're thrilled to hear it.
 You can learn more about us here.
-To continue your personal Bentoism practice, keep using the Weekly Bento.
-If something changes as a result, tell us about it.

 The Bento for organizations The Bento was originally created as a way to help the needs and challenges of organizations.
 It can help any organization fulfill its mission, live up to its values, meet the needs of its stakeholders, and manifest its larger vision in the world.